ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- a_row

-		- is a one-dimensional array of size a_ne and type Int32 that gives the row indices of $A$ in the :ref:`sparse co-ordinate storage scheme <doxid-index_1unsymmetric_matrix_coordinate>`.
+		- is a one-dimensional array of size a_ne and type Int32 that gives the row indices of $A$ in the :ref:`sparse co-ordinate storage scheme<details-rpd_storage>`.

 	*
 		- a_col